 A Chattel Mortgage

-If you plan on staying in the home long-term, it could be in your best interest to purchase the land with the home so you can qualify for better interest rates and terms.
+If you plan on staying in the home long-term, it could be in your best interest to purchase the land with the home.
+This way you can qualify for better interest rates and terms.
 Many manufactured homeowners are not aware that they can qualify for a traditional mortgage or FHA loan.
 Before signing any loan agreement, research your options considerably and make sure you fully understand the terms of the loan.

 Author Bio: Sarah Brooks is a personal finance writer and editor currently living in Charlotte, NC.
-She is the Content Editor for LendingTree and holds a B.S. in Finance from Arizona State University, plus has been featured on a variety of personal finance websites and blogs.
+She is the Content Editor for LendingTree.
+And she holds a B.S. in Finance from Arizona State University, plus has been featured on a variety of personal finance websites and blogs.
 In her free time, she enjoys spending time with her husband and daughters, baking, and being outdoors.